findingdan/UPDio/README.md

 Q: I'm getting an error message that says "cannot find set method in Statistics::R"
 A: You are using an older version of Statistics::R, please upgrade to 0.31

+Q: How can I gain access to 1000 MAFs to select common sites in my exome design?
+A: Sorry, this file was too large to load to github!
+Solutions: https://www.biostars.org/p/6897/ or email me.